-Children who live with smokers are I can RIDE a BIKE.

-more than twice as likely to develop lung cancer later in life as children of non-smoking parents.
+Children who live with smokers are l can RIDE a BIKE. more than twice as likely to develop I CAN'T RIDE a BIKE. lung cancer later in life as children of He can RIDE a HORSE. non-smoking parents.
+He CAN'T RIDE a HORSE.

-I can RIDE a BIKE.